 - Spring 2006

-President Dave Wolk, Castleton, is elected to the postion of Chair for the Presidents Council, taking over the post from President Carol Matteson of Mount Ida College.
-St. Joseph's College of Maine earns an At Large Bid to the NCAA tournament in Baseball.
-NAC begins to explore adding football as an NAC championship sport.
+President Dave Wolk of Castleton is elected to the postion of Chair for the Presidents Council, taking over the post from President Carol Matteson of Mount Ida College.
+St. Joseph's College of Maine earns an at large bid into the NCAA Baseball Tournament.
+The NAC begins to explore adding football as conference championship sport.

 - Fall 2006

 Mount Ida College and Lasell College begin final year of NAC competition as conference full members after withdrawing from the conference as full members.
 Both are accepted as Associate Members beginning Fall of 2007; Mount Ida for Men's Lacrosse and Lasell for Field Hockey.
 Western New England College participates in its final year as an associate member in field hockey.